 Always analyze any information you get from your users.

 Reducing churn for SaaS companies requires time.
-But at the end of day, you will see it was worth the efforts.
+But at the end of the day, you will see it was worth the effort.

 We sincerely wish you the best of luck.
 May your customers stay with you.